 TSW's Proxy Coordinator is responsible for monitoring ISS's voting procedures on an ongoing basis.
-TSW's general procedure regarding the voting of proxies is as follows:
+TSW's general procedure regarding the voting of proxies is addressed below.
+For instances not directly addressed in this policy the Proxy Oversight Representative should act in accordance with the principles outlined in the SEC's Guidance Regarding Proxy Voting Responsibilities of Investment Advisers issued in August 2019 in consultation with the Proxy Coordinator.